A QUESTION OF LIFE, RELIGION,

 SCIENCE AND PHILOSOPHY

 Q. Every religious system has a paradigm, or is based on certain assumptions.
-I think many people, especially fellow Christians, find it difficult to categorize the New Covenant Christian Movement.
-By your own definitions, you say that you are neither Catholic, Protestant nor Restorationist, and that you do not have roots in any particular tradition.
-And yet obviously you have more things in common with some Christian traditions that with others.
-I wonder if you would explain a little more fully just what the New Covenant is?
+I think many people, especially fellow Christians, find it difficult to categorize the Messianic Evangelical Movement.
+By your own definitions, you say that you are neither Catholic, Protestant, Messianic nor Restorationist, and that you do not have roots in any particular tradition.
+And yet obviously you have more things in common with some Christian and Messianic traditions than with others.
+I wonder if you would explain a little more fully just what Messianic Evangelicism is?

 A. One of the problems we have found in our ministry is defining terms.
 Words not only mean different things to different people but they also change in meaning over time.
-New Covenant Christians therefore often go to great lengths to try and explain what words mean because in our age, with the advent of the "pop culture", there is tremendous confusion in the meaning of words.
+Messianic Evangelicals therefore often go to great lengths to try and explain what words mean because in our age, with the advent of the 'pop culture', there is tremendous confusion in the meaning of words.

 We live in a world, whether we like it or not, where language is the principal means of communication.
 It was not always so.
 Spiritually enlightened cultures in the past have communicated in other dimensions such as art, movement, symbol, dance and even telepathically.
 Though there is much art, music, movement, symbol and dance still the spiritual laws and principles by which they were governed in the past have all but broken down.
 Artistically the world lives in a time of great moral and therefore spiritual chaos.
 Most music, for example, is a reflection of the lowest common denominator of the human condition, whereas in the past music was originated and preserved by an élite, aristocratic class.
 Our age is one of the culturally classless society.